-- LU.10c Support the long-term economic vitality of commercial development. - LU.10d Establish standards to ensure long-term compatibility of commercial development with surrounding areas. - LU.10e Promote safe and easy access to commercial corridors and centers for pedestrians, bicyclists and transit users. - LU.10f Encourage ground floor commercial uses in mixed use development. - ~~LU.10g Allow small scale home occupations in residential areas.~~
+LU.10c Support the long-term economic vitality of commercial development.

+LU.10d Establish standards to ensure long-term compatibility of commercial development with surrounding areas.

+LU.10e Promote safe and easy access to commercial corridors and centers for pedestrians, bicyclists and transit users.

+LU.10f Encourage ground floor commercial uses in mixed use development.

-Goal LU.11 Accommodate and facilitate industrial ~~development that positively contributes to Edgewood economy~~ and character.
+Goal LU.11 Accommodate and facilitate industrial development that positively contributes to Edgewood's economy and character.

-- LU.11a Establish opportunities for a range of industrial uses, such as regional research, manufacturing, warehousing or other regional employment uses. - LU.11b Expand the number and type of industrial uses in the City through more intensive use of existing industrial lands and expansion of industrial uses in appropriate locations.
+LU.11a Establish opportunities for a range of industrial uses, such as regional research, manufacturing, warehousing or other regional employment uses.

+LU.11b Expand the number and type of industrial uses in the City through more intensive use of existing industrial lands and expansion of industrial uses in appropriate locations.